 If you have an SD card or any other items plugged into the device, unplug them.
 A bad SD card or headset can cause problems on rare occasions.

-If your device won’t turn on at all, it may not have enough power.
-Attach the power adapter to the device and plug it in.
+If your device won’t turn on at all, or is stuck in a startup loop, it may not have enough power.
+Attach the power adapter to the device and plug it into a wall outlet.
 Don’t use a connection to a computer or other device as the power you’d get is not sufficient to power most Android devices on right away.
-I’ve seen many users plug their device into the USB port on their computer and wonder why the device doesn’t turn on.

 Another issue could be the actual battery.
 See if you can borrow a battery from a friend with a similar device and give that a try.
 If not, you may want to purchase a new or used battery and try it out.
 Return the battery to the store if it doesn’t help.